zwute/dialogic-3-Redux/README.md

 but this is going to be a modified version this is to add features that are missing from dialogic 2 that I wanted to add for dialogic 3 just some quality of life improvements and some changes.
+I am no in association with the dialogic Gadot team at all I'm not a part of their team.